 - bad breath

 - cheilitis, or inflammation, splitting, and cracking of the lips

 - cracking and splitting of the oral mucosa, or the inner lining of the cheeks and lips, in which the skin at the corners of the mouth may split or become sore

 - fungal infections in the mouth, such as oral thrush

 - glossodynia, or tongue pain

 - an increased need to drink water, especially at night

 - inflammation of the tongue or tongue ulcers

 - problems swallowing and chewing — especially dry and crumbly foods, such as crackers or cereals

-- problems wearing dentures – problems with denture retention, denture sores, and the tongue sticking to the palate
+- problems wearing dentures — problems with keeping dentures in, denture sores, and the tongue sticking to the roof of the mouth

 - sialadenitis, a salivary gland infection